 Do you have any tips for dealing with toddler tantrums and meltdowns?
 Share with us what works for you in the comments.

 Having a toddler who refuses to sleep can be super challenging.
 Finding solutions for toddler sleep that are gentle and evidence based can be even more challenging....until now.
-I've worked with families with children under 2 for nearly 20 years both day & night.
+I've worked with families 1547151258with children under 2 for nearly 20 years both day & night.
 I created this e-book with 10 of my top tips to help you get your toddler or preschooler sleeping again.
 You can download it to your Kindle or Smartphone or tablet, and carry out the tips of your choice right away!!
 Click here to download your toddler sleep e-book for FREE right here click here ( or click the pic!)

 It can be really hard to change how your baby sleeps when you’re not sure how, are probably chronically sleep deprived, lacking in confidence and probably in patience too.
-Changing another person’s habits, never mind those of your baby can be tough but changing your own sleep habits so your better able to cope with sleep deprivation in the short term is much easier! â
+Changing another person’s habits, never mind those of your baby can be tough but changing your own sleep habits so your better able to cope with sleep deprivation in the short term is much easier! â €

 When i was a room leader in the baby room of a day nursery i recall this one child who was a bit of a Jekyll and Hyde.
 He was 2 years old, adorable and so well behaved .... …..until his mum came to collect him.